AdrainT/2DEVP/README.md

 # 2DEVP
-Numerical methods and experiments for two-dimensional eigenvalue problems
+Numerical methods and experiments for two-dimensional eigenvalue problems.